UPPMAX/programming_formalisms/docs/git/apply_branches.md

     Lesson plan:

-    * 5 mins: prior knowledge
+    - 5 mins: prior knowledge
+      - What is a branch?
+      - What is the problem that branches alleviate?
+      - What is the name/names of the most important branch?
+      - What is our git branching setup?
+      - What is the goal of that setup?
+      - Why do we use that setup instead of a different one?
+      - What is the purpose of each of those branches?
+      - Does creating a branch create a new version?
+Why?
+      - Does changing a branch change the content of your local computer?
+Why?
+      - Does deleting a branch create a new version?
+Why?
-    * 5 mins: presentation
+    - 5 mins: presentation
-    * 15 mins: challenge
+    - 25 mins: challenge
-    * 5 mins: feedback
+    - 10 mins: feedback

 ## Exercises